sun2everyone/plexlibrarymanager/README.md

   usermod -aG www-data plex
 ```
 ---------------------------------------------------------------------------------
-Support of other library and media types may be added in future.
+Support of other media types may be added in future.
 Please report bugs to https://github.com/sun2everyone/plexlibrarymanager/issues

 # PlexLibraryManager